mstksg/inCode/copy/entries/fake-adts-and-gadts.md

 }
 ```

+(But, just wanted to note that if you actually _are_ working in java, you can
+actually do something with sealed classes, which allows exhaustiveness checking
+for its native switch/case statements.)

 Alternatively you could make all of the subclasses anonymous and expose them as
 factory methods, if your language allows it: